-A/B testing in Webflow is a vital element of optimizing digital experiences.
+A/B testing is a vital element of optimizing digital experiences.
 In web design and development, it helps unlock new information on user behavior, preferences, conversion rates, etc. Effective websites believe in adapting to consumer demands and dynamic trends, and one way they achieve this is through A/B testing.

 Metrics act as the compass guiding optimization efforts in A/B testing.
 In digital experimentation, even subtle changes can have significant impacts.
 Thus, core metrics like bounce rate, conversion rate, etc., serve as an objective measure of success or failure.